-In this paper we propose an algorithm, which we call "Fast Bellman Iteration" (FBI), to compute the value function of an infinite-horizon DP problem in discrete time.
-FBI is an extremely efficient linear-time algorithm applicable to a class of multidimensional DP problems with concave return functions (or convex cost functions) and linear constraints.
+In this paper we propose an algorithm, which we call "Fast Bellman Iteration" (FBI), to compute the value function of a deterministic infinite-horizon DP problem in discrete time.
+FBI is an efficient algorithm applicable to a class of multidimensional DP problems with concave return functions (or convex cost functions) and linear constraints.